oesteban/hcph-sops/docs/data-collection/pre-session.md

 - [ ] Prepare padding: under-knee padding, neck padding, inflatable head-padding.
     - [ ] Wrap a sanitary cover around each padding.
-    - [ ] The head-padding should be chosen and adjusted to each participant depending on their head size so that their nose is only 1-2mm away from the anterior part of the coil.
-Make sure the participant feels comfortable.
+    - [ ] The head padding should be chosen and adjusted to each participant depending on their head size so that their nose is only 1-2mm away from the anterior part of the coil.
+        The anterior part of the head coil will be tight around the participant's nose, so ensure they are nonetheless comfortable.
 - [ ] Prepare a blanket.
 - [ ] Prepare a new pair of earplugs.
 - [ ] Check the RB, ECG, and nasal cannula are prepared.